-- 1. When any vacancy occurs from the end of school through August 31, written notice of said vacancy will be sent to the President of the Association (or his designee) and to any member of the bargaining unit who provides the Superintendent's office with self-addressed, stamped envelopes for such purpose. - 2.
-Such position(s) will not be filled, except on a temporary basis, until 20 days after the mailing of the notice, except that the Committee may fill immediately a teaching position or a fall season coaching position that becomes vacant between August 11 and August 31.
+1. When any vacancy occurs from the end of school through August 31, written notice of said vacancy will be sent to the President of the Association (or their designee) and posted online.

+Such position(s) will not be filled, except on a temporary basis, until 10days after the mailing of the notice, except that the Committee may fill immediately a teaching position or a fall season coaching position that becomes vacant between August 11 and August 31.